Common Childhood Cancer Types

 Cancers of the Central Nervous System

-Soft Tissue Sarcomas:
+Soft Tissue Sarcomas

 Lymphomas are tumors in the lymph tissues, parts of the human immune system.
 The different types of Lymphoma include:

-Hodgkin Disease or Hodgkin's Lymphoma: Hodgkin's Disease, or, 'Hodgkin's Lymphoma,' is a form of cancer that affects the lymph nodes closer to the body's surface.
-These lymph nodes are found in the neck, armpits, and in the groin area.
+Hodgkin's Disease, or 'Hodgkin's Lymphoma,' is cancer affecting the lymph nodes closer to the body's surface.
+These lymph nodes are found in the neck, armpits, and groin area.

 A tumor, or abnormal growth in the liver, is known as Liver Cancer.
-There are some common forms of Liver Cancer in children and they include Hepatoblastomas and Hepatocellular Carcinomas.
+There are some common forms of Liver Cancer in children, and they include Hepatoblastomas and Hepatocellular Carcinomas.